AP Exclusive: DOJ rescinds ‘zero tolerance’ immigration rule

 While the rescinding of “zero tolerance” is in part symbolic, it undoes the Trump administration’s massively unpopular policy responsible for the separation of more than 5,500 children from their parents at the U.S-Mexico border.
 Most families have not been prosecuted under zero tolerance since 2018, when the separations were halted, though separations have continued on a smaller scale.
 Practically, the ending of the policy will affect mostly single men who have entered the country illegally.

-“While policies may change, our mission always remains the same: to seek justice under the law,” Wilkinson wrote in the memo.
+“While policies may change, our mission always remains the same: to seek justice under the law,” Wilkinson wrote in the memo, which was obtained by The Associated Press.

 President Joe Biden has issued an executive order to undo some of Trump’s restrictive policies, but the previous administration has so altered the immigration landscape that it will take quite a while to untangle all the major changes.
 Some of the parents separated from their children were deported.
 Advocates for the families have called on Biden to allow those families to reunite in the United States.